ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/embedded.markdown

 ## HTTP access

-By default you don't have an external access to RavenDB, so if you want to use the **Studio** to look at what the database is doing, or to use the REST API, you can't.
+By default you don't have an external access to RavenDB, so you cannot use the **Studio** to look at what the database is doing, or to use the REST API.
 Other features relying on being able to communicate over HTTP (like replication) will be disabled too.

 RavenDB can be run in an embedded mode with HTTP enabled.
 To do that, you will just need to set another flag when initializing the embedded document store: